 50% Of Your Income: Your Needs

-Needs are the things you have to pay for, like rent or a mortgage payment.
+Needs are the things you must pay for, like rent or a mortgage.
 They are the things that you need to live.
 Needs do not include extras.

 - Rent or Mortgage